 Find a Local Health Department or Community Health Board: The community health board is the legally recognized governing body for local public health in Minnesota.

 Community Health Board Contact Database: CHS administrators are responsible for maintaining the information in the CHB Contact Database in PPMRS.

-Considerations for Shared Governance Structures: This toolkit provides a set of planning and communication tools to assist community health boards who are exploring or planning changes to governance or administration.
+Considerations for Shared Governance Structures (PDF): This toolkit provides a set of planning and communication tools to assist community health boards who are exploring or planning changes to governance or administration.
 Many tools will also be useful for the exploration of cross-jurisdictional arrangements more generally.

 Community Health Services (CHS) Administration Handbook: This handbook provides context for issues frequently encountered by CHS administrators in Minnesota.